Mitigating Heterogeneity-Induced Drift in Hierarchical Sign-Based Federated Learning: Introduction

 A promising way to achieve this goal is to apply aggressive compression to the transmitted updates.
 In this context, sign-based stochastic gradient descent (SignSGD) is especially appealing because each device sends only the coordinate-wise signs of its stochastic gradients rather than full-precision values.
 This reduces the uplink payload of each device from \(d\) floats to $d$ bits ($d$ being the dimension of the model).
-To appreciate the magnitude of this reduction, consider the baseline in which devices transmit full-precision 32-bit model parameters.
-Using a sparsifier, for example, to match the communication budget of SignSGD would require retaining only 2–3\% of the parameter entries via sparsification.
+To appreciate the magnitude of this reduction, consider a baseline in which devices transmit full-precision 32-bit gradient values or model updates.
+Matching the communication budget of SignSGD with a sparsifier would require retaining only about \(1/32\) of the entries, i.e., roughly \(3\%\), even before accounting for the additional cost of transmitting the support pattern.
 Such extreme compression is prone to instability and often degrades convergence due to the significant variance it introduces~\cite{liu2022hierarchical,alistarh2017qsgd}, as it discards essential information contained in the entries.
 But the directional information of gradients can be somewhat preserved even when reduced to a single bit per coordinate.
 This makes sign-based gradient communication particularly well suited for federated systems with severe communication constraints.
-Moreover, SignSGD can be viewed as a form of quantization possessing a fundamentally different and unique characterization that cannot be captured by the general or specific quantization schemes widely studied in many FL works \cite{bernstein2018signsgd}.
-In particular, existing quantization-based methods typically rely on simple statistical characterizations, such as modeling quantization error through its mean and variance, which makes their incorporation into convergence analysis relatively straightforward, since the quantization error appears as an additive noise term.
-In contrast, SignSGD requires a highly delicate, integer-based analysis, as its behavior is governed by sign operations and majority-vote mechanisms rather than additive quantization noise.
-Such treatment necessitates a new theoretical and analytical framework in HFL that is fundamentally different from those used in previous works.

 Early works studied SignSGD in the classical distributed stochastic gradient descent (SGD) context, showing that even though the sign is a biased operator, convergence (in homogeneous or well-controlled settings) to stationary points is feasible under suitable assumptions \cite{bernstein2018signsgd, karimireddy2019error, safaryan2021stochastic}.
 More recent advances improve these results via variance reduction to tighten convergence bounds in nonconvex settings~\cite{jiang2024efficient, chzhen2023signsvrg}.
 Moreover, momentum variants of SignSGD have been shown to enjoy convergence under weaker smoothness conditions~\cite{sun2023momentum}.
 However, nearly all of the literature on SignSGD and especially its variants assumes the standard flat (device--server) communication topology, while in many real-world settings, networks naturally follow multi-layer hierarchical architectures \cite{wang2021potential,dhillon2012modeling}.